 We all want what's best for our pets, but when it comes to dog food, there is no one-size-fits-all option.
 Even worse, it’s hard to know exactly what your dog's needs are and whether or not your current food is supplying what they need to thrive.

-In this article, we’ll walk you through the basics of homemade raw dog food recipes, help you understand what your dog’s needs are, and how to make sure their diet is complete and balanced with things dogs love like meaty bones.
+In this article, we’ll walk you through the basics of homemade raw dog food recipes, help you understand what your dog food dog’s needs are, and how to make sure their diet is complete and balanced with things dogs love like meaty bones.

 The Power of Fresh

 By now, I’m sure you’ve heard about the benefits of feeding raw food to your dog.
-Feeding whole and unprocessed food ingredients will provide your dog with the most natural and highly digestible sources of their essential nutrients while encouraging strong immune systems.
+Feeding whole and unprocessed food ingredients will provide your dog with the most natural and highly digestible sources of its essential nutrients while encouraging strong immune systems.
 With the right raw dog food diet plan, your pup will reap endless nutritional benefits for a healthy life.

 Raw diets have become increasingly popular over the past decade.
-There are tons of commercially made raw food diets available, but even with the variety of choices out there, you may need or want more control over what you feed your pet.
+There are tons of commercially made raw dog food diets available, but even with the variety of choices out there, you may need or want more control over what you feed your pet.

-The practice of making your own pet food has grown with the rise in allergies, digestive issues, diabetes, food recalls, and the recent FDA statements regarding heart disease.
+The practice of making your own pet food has grown with the rise in allergies, digestive system issues, diabetes, food recalls, and the recent FDA statements regarding heart disease.
 Pet parents are more concerned than ever about what is in their pet’s food, so they are looking at homemade foods for a better diet solution.

-Your Dog’s Needs
+Your Dog’s Needs Raw Dog Food Recipes

 How much you feed, and the ingredients that you choose can be affected by your dog’s specific needs.